robtweed/qoper8-fastify/README.md

 [*QOper8-wt*](https://github.com/robtweed/qoper8-wt) and [QOper8-cp](https://github.com/robtweed/qoper8-cp) Modules
 with Fastify.

-Note that Bun.js will always use the WebWorker version: (QOper8-ww).
-If you're using Node.js, you can choose between the *QOper8-wt* and *QOper8-cp* versions.
+Note:

-The *QOper8-wt* and *QOper8-cp* Modules allow you to easily and simply maintain a pool of Node.js Worker Threads or Child Processes respectively.
+- Bun.js can use either the WebWorker version (*QOper8-ww*) or the Child Process version (*QOper8-cp*),

-The *QOper8-ww* Module allows you to easily and simply maintain a pool of Bun.js WebWorkers.
+- If you're using Node.js, you can choose between the *QOper8-wt* and *QOper8-cp* versions.

 All three modules behave in essentially the same way: when using these modules, messages are placed in a queue, from where they are dispatched to an available